WCDA-We-Can-Do-Anything/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Misc/CallNativeFunction/GetWindowBorderless.md

 ## Return Value

-Sets `checkResult` to 1 if the game window is borderless and 0 if the game window isnt.
+Sets `checkResult` to 1 if the game window is borderless and 0 if the game window isnt borderless.

 ## Example